 You can do a lot to manage your asthma and improve your quality of life.
-Based on your evaluation, you and your health care team will develop a plan designed to control your asthma.
+You will need to work with your healthcare provider to develop a plan.
 But it’s up to you to put this plan into action.
-This sheet will give you the tools and information you need to follow this action plan.
-Doing so will help you feel healthier, more energetic, and more in control.

-Problems caused by asthma won’t go away on their own.
-You need day-to-day control of the inflammation in your lungs.
-You also need to control symptoms when you have them.
-These are lifelong tasks.
+You need to control the inflammation in your lungs.
+You also need to relieve symptoms when you have them.
+These are long-term tasks.
 But the more you stay in control, the better you’ll feel.
 If you don’t stay in control:

-Asthma symptoms can negatively affect your life.
-You may miss school, work, or activities that you enjoy.
+Asthma symptoms may cause you to miss school, work, or activities that you enjoy.

 Asthma flare-ups can be dangerous, even deadly.

 Uncontrolled asthma makes it more likely that you will need emergency department and in-hospital care.

 Uncontrolled asthma may cause permanent damage to your lungs.

 Peak flow monitoring helps measure how open your airways are.

 Taking medication helps you control your asthma and relieve symptoms when they occur.

 Using an Asthma Action Plan will help you keep track of and respond to asthma symptoms.